FamousDirector/HowToDeploymentNotebooksForTMLS2022/README.md

 # Notebooks on how to Deploy AI/ML systems to production
 This repository was created to add code examples to be used alongside the workshop "Bringing an AI system from proof of concept to deployment" presented at Toronto Machine Learning Summit 2022 by James Cameron.
+[Slides and notes can be found here](https://docs.google.com/presentation/d/1kHT9T5baMIRs3hi78sGZd4cwUr60sZA5QFqmFf7tztE/edit?usp=sharing)

 ## Disclaimer
 This repository is meant to serve as a starting point for new projects.